 If the mentioned considerations did not solve your issue that your Shark vacuum won’t turn on while cleaning, there might be an issue with the power cord itself.

-Sometimes, the outer insulation of the power cords may rip off that expose the delicate wires inside.
+Sometimes, the outer insulation of the power cords may rip off that exposing the delicate wires inside.
 This is not only dangerous, but it may also break the connection of the cables as well.
 Thus the current does not reach the motor.

 Thus, make sure there are no cuts or rips on the power cord.
 Simultaneously, also make sure there is a current running in the socket.
 The actual problem is often not with the machine but with the socket or the primary power source.